sond8807-rgb/xarm5-isaacsim/ros2_yolo.md

     ros2 launch yolo_bringup yolo.launch.py input_image_topic:=/rgb

- "input_image_topic:=/rgb" forces yolo to use the "/rgb" topic as its image input.
+ "input_image_topic:=/rgb" forces yolo to use the "/rgb" topic as its image input, which is the topic created by the Action Graph.

 2. Run Isaac sim and open rqt.
 In rqt, click on the topic /yolo/dbg_image to see YOLO in effect.